bradenhc-proto/ngux-logger/README.md

-# ngux-logger
+# NGUX Logger

-A powerful Angular 6 logging service
+A simple yet powerful logging utility for the Angular framework (built for Angular v6).